-Offers of admission are typically sent out in early March, with responses from applicants required on or before March 31.
+Offers of admission are typically sent out in early March, with responses from applicants required by a date stipulated in the offer of admission.

 C3.5.1 Financial assistance

 Scholarships and other forms of financial assistance are administered by the participating colleges.
 (See General Regulations, §A14.5 Financial Support.)